manojpawar94/goprograminghub/_posts/_python/02-How-to-execute-sql-queries-database-using-python-effectively.md

         return Error
 ```

-Let's demo the above implementation to identify the benefit,
+As we see above implementation is lightweight and provides very minimal abstraction.
+Let's see how can use our application to perform CURD operation on the database.

 ```python
 from jdbc.mysql_connector import MySQLConnector